yehia67/documentation/getting-started/0.1/introduction/what-is-the-tangle.md

 # What is the Tangle?

-**The Tangle is the history of IOTA transactions that's stored by all nodes on the same IOTA network.
-Before you send a bundle to a node, you ask it to select two existing tail transactions from its ledger.
-Then, when you attach your transactions to those ones, they become a part of the Tangle.**

-This Tangle is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG), in which each transaction represents a vertex (a numbered box).
+**The Tangle is the immutable data structure that contains a history of IOTA transactions.
+All nodes in an IOTA network store a copy of the Tangle in their ledgers and can read from it and attach new transactions to it.**

+Transactions in the Tangle are immutable because their contents are cryptographically referenced to the history of two other transactions.
+So, if any transaction were to change in that history, all the references would be broken.

 ![A directed acyclic graph](../images/dag.png)

-In this diagram, transaction 5 is attached to transactions 2 and 3.
-So, transaction 5 **directly** references transactions 2 and 3.

-Transaction 6 is attached to transaction 5 (and another transaction that's not shown).
-So, transaction 6 **indirectly** references transaction 3 (through transaction 5).
+In this diagram, each numbered box is a transaction.
+Transaction 5 **directly** references transactions 2 and 3, and transaction 6 **indirectly** references transaction 3 (through transaction 5).

 ## How a transaction becomes confirmed